MicrosoftDocs/visualstudio-docs/docs/deployment/publish-overview.md

 ## Visual Studio can help you manage dependencies to Azure services

-When you use Publish to deploy your application to Azure, you get the opportunity to configure dependencies to Azure services.
+When you use the Publish tool to deploy your application to Azure, you get the opportunity to configure dependencies to Azure services.

 ![dependencies during publish](./media/publish-dependencies.png)